cosmoss8274/Toti/README.md

 ## Usage

-Each brief description for sections within each bash script.
+Contain brief description for each sections within bash scripts.
 Replace `<path_to_data>` and other placeholder values with actual paths specific to your dataset and environment.

 ## Reference